 Dr. Markus Blaser

-received his Dipl.
-Ing.
-Degree in Electrical Engineering and the Dr. Sc.
-Tech.
-Degree from the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.
+received his MSc. in Electrical Engineering and the PhD from the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.
 After joining the Institute of Quantum Electronics (IQE) of ETH, he mainly worked on epitaxial growth, material characterisation, device technology and optoelectronic integration of InP and related compounds.
 He has authored and co-authored more than 15 international publications.
 Dr. Blaser was co-founder of Opto Speed in 1995 where he took over the responsibility for establishing a competitive, high speed photodiode product line for single- and multichannel applications.
 In 2003, he founded Albis Optoelectronics with the purpose to continue to provide the Opto Speed photodiode portfolio to the global market.
 He currently acts as COO of Albis Optoelectronics.

 Dr. Mayra Irion